Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Ulcerative colitis is a chronic disease that causes inflammation and sores called ulcers in the inner lining of the rectum and colon.
+Ulcerative colitis is a long-term (chronic) disease.
+It causes swelling (inflammation) and sores (ulcers) in the inner lining of the rectum and colon.
 It is a form of inflammatory bowel disease (IBD).
-No one knows for certain what causes ulcerative colitis, but symptoms can be treated.
+No one knows for sure what causes ulcerative colitis, but symptoms can be treated.
 People with ulcerative colitis can lead full, active lives.

-Symptoms are often related to bowel movements.
+Symptoms often have to do with bowel movements.
 Symptoms include: